-Racetracks may require trainers, on behalf of themselves, and their agents and employees, as well as any other independent contractors working on the grounds of the Racetrack, to maintain comprehensive general liability insurance in a minimum amount proscribed in the Local Racing Guide, which is intended to indemnify the Racetrack, and its directors, officers, employees, landlords and agents from any and all liability arising from a trainer's actions.
-If such general liability insurance is mandated in the Local Racing Guide, the trainer, upon request by Racetrack, shall provide a certificate of insurance and any other documentation Racetrack may reasonably request evidencing that the foregoing insurance is in effect.
-Vendors operating or regularly conducting business on Racetrack grounds may be required to show proof of insurance in such amounts as required by Racetrack.
+Racetracks may require trainers on behalf of themselves, and their agents and employees, as well as any other vendors, guests or independent contractors working or entering the grounds of the Racetrack, to maintain comprehensive general liability insurance in a minimum amount proscribed in the Local Racing Guide or required by the Racetrack, which is intended to indemnify the Racetrack, and its directors, officers, employees, landlords and agents from any and all liability arising from a trainer's actions.
+If such general liability insurance is mandated in the Local Racing Guide, the individual, upon request by Racetrack, shall provide a certificate of insurance and any other documentation Racetrack may reasonably request evidencing that the foregoing insurance is in effect.

-Any vehicle operated on the Racetrack grounds or in the Racetrack stable area must be properly registered with Racetrack and proof of proper insurance will be required upon request.
+Any vehicle operated on the Racetrack grounds or in the Racetrack stable area may be required to be properly registered with Racetrack and proof of proper insurance may be required upon request.
 No person shall operate any vehicle on the grounds of Racetrack without a valid driver's license.